“Never Delegate Understanding” – Charles Eames

 We begin with the customers because they are the group that the organization is (or should be) designed to serve.
 We bring people together and organize their efforts to design, build, and deliver products and services that individuals can’t accomplish by themselves.
 For the commercial, profit-seeking organization, profit is a byproduct of doing that well.

-While organizations serve many purposes in society, serving the customers is the primary mission of the organization.
+While organizations serve many purposes in society, serving the customers is the organization’s primary mission.
 In other words, without a customer to help, there is no reason for the organization.
 Depending on the type of organization, the customers might be paying recipients of products and services, primary beneficiaries of non-profit or government services, patients, or students.

 Customers of for-profit organizations typically exchange money for products and services.
 The relationship is often evident.
 Non-profit “customers” are the primary beneficiaries of the non-profit organization‘s products and services.
 They usually do not exchange any money with the organization, although there are exceptions and partial payments situations.
 Customers of non-profit organizations are the people who benefit from the output of the non-profit, such as feeding hungry children, afterschool programs, etc.

-While some government organizations consider the taxpayers as customers, it is not generally helpful to identify taxpayers as customers.
+While some government organizations consider taxpayers as customers, identifying taxpayers as customers is not generally helpful.
 Taxpayers are the investors providing the resources, but they are not always the consumers or beneficiaries of every government program.
-While taxpayers and beneficiaries are often the same people, as a taxpayer, they are investors and can’t provide feedback on their needs if they are not the direct beneficiary of the service provided.
-Government “customers” like non-profits are the primary beneficiaries of the products and services.
+While taxpayers and beneficiaries are often the same people, as a taxpayer, they are investors.
+They can’t provide feedback on their needs if they are not the direct beneficiary of the service provided.
+Government “customers,” like non-profits, are the primary beneficiaries of the products and services.
 At the local level, those who use the roads that are built and maintained by government organizations and their contractors are the customers.
 At the national level, the overall population benefits from national security.

-Many non-commercial organizations have difficulty viewing the people they serve as customers and instead choose other words to describe them, such as clients, students, patients, and so on and so forth.
-Part of the difficulty lies in a narrow view of customers as consumers of commercial goods and services.
-While identifying the customers for a profit-seeking retail business might be straightforward and easy, other situations are not so clear-cut.
+Many non-commercial organizations have difficulty viewing the people they serve as customers and instead choose other words to describe them, such as clients, students, patients, and so forth.
+Part of the difficulty lies in a narrow view of customers as commercial goods and services consumers.
+While identifying the customers for a profit-seeking retail business might be straightforward, other situations are not so clear-cut.

-Even for-profit companies have difficulty figuring out how to best serve customers when they participate in the production and delivery of the product or service.
+Even for-profit companies have difficulty figuring out how to best serve customers when they participate in producing and delivering the product or service.
 The degree to which the customer engages in the creation of the product or service influences the company-customer relationship and the nature of the product or service.
 The degree of customer participation affects what you can control with respect to quality, outcomes, etc.

 For example, a customer of the local health club is using a service but must participate in accomplishing the desired results.
 The health club provides equipment and coaching, but the customer has to get on the treadmill and do the work to get the desired results.
-The health club can’t control how much effort the customer puts into their workouts, how often they work out, or how much they eat and drink.
+The health club can’t control how much effort customers put into their workouts, how often they work out, or how much they eat and drink.
 So the health club can’t guarantee the customer any results.

-What the health club can control is the quality and serviceability of the equipment and the quality of coaching.
-So it is critical to define the product and service clearly and carefully while making the roles and responsibilities of each party clear.
+The health club can control the quality and serviceability of the equipment and the quality of coaching.
+So it is critical to define the product and service clearly and carefully while clarifying each party’s roles and responsibilities.
 A similar situation exists in education.